My life in travel: A winter week in Vancouver

 First impressions & first light

 I arrived on a Saturday afternoon to an airport that felt oddly calming.
-Totem poles stood tall in the arrivals hall, a reminder of the Musqueam, Squamish, and Tsleil-Waututh Nations, the original stewards of this land.
+Totem poles stood tall in the arrivals hall, a reminder of the Musqueam, Squamish, and Tsleil-Waututh Nations, the original stewards of the land.
 There were indoor waterfalls.
 Passport control was a breeze.
 No one was rushing.
-Heathrow could never.
+It was the warmest introduction to a very cold city.

 After dropping my bags downtown, I layered up and walked to the aptly named Sunset Beach.
 The sun was already making a slow, dramatic exit over the Pacific.
-The real magic came after.
-The sky stretched into soft lilac and peach, its reflection spilling onto the water.
-Small groups sat on logs and the sand, watching in silence.
-No rush.
-No phones.
-Just the shared, unspoken agreement that some moments are worth paying attention to.
+The real magic came after as the sky stretched into soft lilac and peach, and locals gathered on the beach - proof that this metropolis seamlessly blends with nature.

 Mornings made for wandering

-Jet lag has its perks.
-I woke early and wandered the city before it had fully woken up, crossing the Granville Street Bridge to Marché Mon Pitou, a neighbourhood café where the coffee is strong, the pastries are impossibly flaky, and the dogs are greeted like local celebrities.
+Jet lag had its perks.
+I woke early and wandered the city before it had fully woken up, crossing the Granville Street Bridge to Marché Mon Pitou, a neighbourhood café where the coffee is strong, the pastries are flaky, and the dogs are greeted like local celebs.

 From there, I made my way to Granville Island.
-A second coffee was necessary, so I stopped at El Cafecito for a Mexican brew and a look through their house-made sauces and imported chiles.
-I love food shopping in other countries and stand by the fact that food markets are often better than museums.
+A second coffee was needed, so I stopped at El Cafecito for a Mexican brew and a look through their house-made sauces and imported chiles.
+I love food shopping in other countries and believe that food markets are better than museums.

 The market was quiet, the air thick with citrus and fresh bread, fruit stalls stacked with produce I’d never seen before.
-I picked up a slice of Terra Breads’ blueberry bread, then wandered into Nooroongji Books, a reminder of why a Kindle will never be for me.
+I picked up a slice of Terra Breads’ blueberry bread, then wandered into Nooroongji Books.
 Upstart & Crow, part bookshop, part literary incubator, was just as good.
 I left with Circe by Madeline Miller and Blue Sisters by Coco Mellors, would recommend both.

 To get back to the city, I took the ferry to Yaletown.
 It was under $4, practically empty, and felt like a private boat tour across the harbour.